metamath/lamp-guide/docs/index.md

 > left to select that one, then press the "Apply Selected" button.

 Suddenly a lot has happened.
-We now have new statements that have been automatically added to our proof, namely that `1 e.
+We now have new steps that have been automatically added to our proof, namely that `1 e.
 CC` (`1` is a complex number) and `2 e.
 CC` (`2` is a complex number).

-> Now, without any statements selected, press "Unify".
+> Now, without any steps selected, press "Unify".

-We now have a green checkmark next to all our statements, showing that all statements are have been proven.
+We now have a green checkmark next to all our steps, showing that all steps are have been proven.

-Most importantly, the final statement `2p2e4` has a green checkmark, which means we have proven our goal.
+Most importantly, the final step `2p2e4` has a green checkmark, which means we have proven our goal.
-Metamath-lamp automatically unified all the statements, and was able to complete the rest of the proof given what we had provided.
+Metamath-lamp automatically unified all the steps, and was able to complete the rest of the proof given what we had provided.

-If you are new to Metamath and not familiar with formal systems, you may probably not understand how the program knows when to mark a statement with a green checkmark meaning it is proved.
+If you are new to Metamath and not familiar with formal systems, you may probably not understand how the program knows when to mark a step with a green checkmark meaning it is proved.
-The short answer is that the green checkmark means that metamath-lamp is able to find, for that step, a specific statement that justifies the claim (as well as recursively all of its justifications).
+The short answer is that the green checkmark means that metamath-lamp is able to find, for that step, a specific step that justifies the claim (as well as recursively all of its justifications).
 In a moment we will be looking at the proof steps (in more detail) to gain a better understanding.